 Get OrganisedYou probably plan your work day effectively to get the most out of it, but do you do the same for your meals?

+Working out what you’re eating ahead of time makes a huge difference to what (and how) you eat.
+Ever stared into the cupboard or fridge and struggled to put together a meal?
+This is often followed by reaching for the easiest (and often not so healthy) thing you can find.
+We all do it from time to time, but those who are most successful, plan their meals in advance.
 Aside from knowing exactly what you need for each meal, reducing wastage and being able to control portion size; the time and mental energy saved by not having to come up with a meal on the spot, when you’re at your hungriest, can be ploughed into other areas of your life.
 That and ultimately it will reduce the number of times you make decisions you may not have if you were organised.

 Curb The Calorific DrinksLet’s start by saying this is not a call for you to only drink water (although that wouldn’t be the worst idea…).
 And we’re certainly not talking to anyone who just likes a can of pop on occasion.

 But many people enjoy drinking several high-calorie drinks throughout the day, especially if they’re on the road, or at their desk for long periods.

 With just a few cans of soda or energy drink, you can easily put away a big chunk of your daily calorie intake.
 Add that to your meals and it doesn’t make for great results.
 By switching to a low-calorie or zero-calorie alternative, it’s one of the quickest ways to eat better without dieting, as you can very quickly and easily reduce your overall calorie intake (creating a calorie deficit is the main goal when looking for weight loss), without having to completely deny yourself the pleasure of a fizzy drink.
 While life is about balance, if your goal is to improve your health the ultimate goal here should be to limit your consumption in this area.